jeffhowarth/eeprimer/src/04/code/filter_by_dates.md

 ## Filter by date range

 The ee.Filter.date() method will filter an image collection by a start and end date.
 The start date is _inclusive_ and the end date is _exclusive_.
-This means that a record with the start date will be included in output, but a record that matches the end date will not.
+This means that a record with the start date will be included in the output, but a record that matches the end date will not.
 Both dates are strings in the format 'YYYY-MM-DD'.

 For example, this snippet will filter an image collection for all records in January 2000.